ezriharmusial/LastMessengerS/src/lib/md-collections/artists/chuzzykeys.md

   Thank you
 action: develops his skills by practicing and listening to music every day
-actions: practicing and listening to music every day
+motivation: moods and emotions
 influences: came from gospel music and popular artists and today listens mostly to Afrobeat, Hip Hop, R&B and Highlife
+purpose: to develop himself and others
 ---